 He was the recipient of AAS Solar Physics Division’s Karen Harvey Prize in 2023, the National Science Foundation’s CAREER Award in 2017, and the NASA/UCAR Jack Eddy Fellowship in 2013.
 He served as a Committee Member of the Solar Physics Division of the American Astronomical Society (2019–2021).
-He is currently serving on the Solar & Heliophere Panel of the NASEM 2024-2033 Solar & Space Physics Decadal Survey.
+He has recently served on the Solar & Heliophere Panel of the NASEM 2024-2033 Solar & Space Physics Decadal Survey.
 At NJIT, he serves as the Director of the Applied Physics Graduate Program (2020–present).
-His work receives funding from NSF and NASA.
+His research is funded by multiple grants from NSF and NASA, totaling several million US dollars as PI.

 Download his Curriculum Vitae.